 by Jude Higgins

-Jude Higgins is a writer, tutor and writing events organiser.
-Her flash fiction pamphlet, The Chemist’s House’ was published by V. Press in 2017 and she has been widely published in literary journals and in anthologies.
-She runs the Bath Flash Fiction Award and is a Director of the short-short fiction indie press, Ad Hoc Fiction and also directs Flash Fiction Festivals UK.
+Jude Higgins is a writer and events organiser.
+Her flash fiction pamphlet, The Chemist’s House was published by V. Press in 2017.
+She has been published in Best Microfiction, long listed for Wigleaf top 50 stories and nominated for Best Small Fictions and Best of the Net.
+Many of her stories are published in literary magazines and anthologies.
+She organises Bath Flash Fiction Award and directs the small independent press Ad Hoc Fiction and Flash Fiction Festivals, UK. @judehwriter judehiggins.com.